 The numbers for the first half of 2018 in relation to high-end residential units show an 8% increase in comparison to the respective period of 2017.

-Numbers for the first half of 2018 show a sustainable rise, justifying the fact that the real estate sector is one of the main pillars of the Cypriot Economy.
-The transaction volume in sale contracts has increased to 24% across the island, while 70% of properties are purchased by foreigners (non-EU buyers)
+Numbers for the first half of 2018 show a sustainable rise, solidifying the fact that the real estate sector is one of the main pillars of the Cypriot economy.
+The transaction volume in sale contracts has increased to 24% across the island, while 70% of properties are purchased by foreigners (non-EU buyers).

-The real estate price evolution in residential and commercial property, with 5% growth in residential, 2% growth in retail and 12% in office units; justifying the reason behind the rapid commercial development in general.
-This growth comes to complement the circular issued by the Central Bank on June 2018, stating that all businesses need to have a physical presence (offices) in Cyprus, in order for them to open new bank accounts and the continuing of existing corporate accounts. (source: PWC - Cyprus Real Estate Market, First Half in Review, H1 2018)
+There has been a real estate price evolution in residential and commercial property, with 5% growth in residential, 2% growth in retail and 12% in office units; justifying the reason behind the rapid commercial development in general.
+This growth complements the circular issued by the Central Bank in June 2018, stating that all businesses need to have a physical presence (offices) in Cyprus in order for them to open new bank accounts and the continuing of existing corporate accounts (source: PWC - Cyprus Real Estate Market, First Half in Review, H1 2018).